Participatory Budget forum. ©

 Since 2021

-Participatory budgeting is a process that enables students to actively participate in the decision-making process of allocating public funds.
-It represents a democratic tool that empowers communities (municipalities, or in this case, schools) to propose and decide on the public spending priorities.
-Through participatory budgeting, students have a voice in how public funds are spent, leading to an increase in transparent, inclusive and accountable governance.
+Through this project, students were able to actively participate in the decision-making process of allocating public funds – to propose and decide on the public spending priorities, leading to transparent, inclusive and accountable governance.

-The project’s main objectives were to support schools and their community members to implement participatory budgets; engage students with interactive workshops and trainings; involve students and teachers from the Network of Schools for Integrity, and present them with model participatory budgeting examples; engage teachers and school administration members in practical training on how to integrate participatory budgeting activities into day-to-day learning; and present the main findings and experience of participatory budgeting in schools to national- and municipal-level decision-makers during advocacy meetings.
-Through the participatory budgeting activities, the dedicated budget was spent on various initiatives such as building bicycle stands, installing a drinking fountain, and introducing additional benches in a school park, amongst many others.
+The project’s main objectives were to support schools and their community members to implement participatory budgets; engage students with interactive workshops and trainings; involve students and teachers from the Network of Schools for Integrity and present them with model participatory budgeting examples; engage teachers and school administration members in practical training on how to integrate participatory budgeting activities into day-to-day learning; and present the main findings and experience of participatory budgeting in schools to national and municipal level decision-makers during advocacy meetings.
+Through the participatory budgeting activities, the dedicated budgets across schools were spent on various initiatives such as building bicycle stands, installing a drinking water station and introducing additional benches in a school park, amongst many others.

-Through their participation in the participatory budgeting activities, the students increased their civic and financial literacy skills, while the school administrations and teachers enhanced their understanding of how to promote and implement such initiatives.
-Moreover, the engagement resulted in the fostering of social cohesion and mutual trust within the school communities, enabling them to collaborate on common agendas while developing trust, positive perspectives and inclusive narratives.
+By participating in the participatory budgeting process, students strengthened their civic engagement, leadership, and teamwork competences, as well as their public speaking and financial literacy skills.
+School administrators and teachers gained a deeper understanding of how to encourage and implement civic initiatives among students.
+Overall, the engagement resulted in the fostering of social cohesion and mutual trust within the school communities, enabling them to collaborate on common agendas while developing trust, positive perspectives and inclusive narratives.

 During the project:

-Almost 4,000 students and more than 120 teachers and school administration representatives from 22 schools were directly engaged in participatory budgeting events and exercises
+Over 5 700 students and more than 150 teachers and school administration representatives from 123 schools directly participated in emplementing participatory budgets

-More than 7,300 students from over 70 different schools participated in participatory budgeting workshops on the topics of public speaking, civic and financial literacy
+More than 18 200 students from 30 different schools participated in participatory budgeting seminars on the topics of public speaking, civic and financial literacy

 This project was also acknowledged by the Government – the Ministry of Education, Science, and Sport of Lithuania has pledged to implement participatory budgeting in all the schools under its direct administration